 If there is a driver from left field to follow, it’s Jack Perkins.
 His Walkinshaw Andretti United looked to have really good pace in the early parts of practice at Sandown but unfortunately a heavy crash put pay to their chances of qualifying.
 Despite a depleted car, he did a great job to finish 16th.
 The key is the car had really good pace and if it’s fixed in time for Bathurst, they’ll make sure their presence is felt and could be a smokey to watch out for.

 Free to Air (ch 10) vs Foxtel (Fox Sports)

-Every race of the V8 Supercars Championship will be broadcast live on Fox Sports, while Free to Air TV (channel Ten) will be televising just six of the events live, with the remaining races shown as highlights during the Monday evening after.
+Every race of the V8 Supercars Championship will be broadcast live on Fox Sports, while channel Ten will be televising just six of the events live, to include free to air Bathurst 1000 coverage, with the remaining races shown as highlights during the Monday evening after.
 The championship races on Fox Sports will also be shown without ad-breaks, and in HD where available.

 2018 Bathurst 1000 Free Air vs Fox Sports